 How to Increase Webinar Registrations

 Consider a guest speaker.
 Inviting an influential individual as a co-host can attract more attendees.
 The expert can also add credibility to the educational or promotional messages.
-Make sure in advance that the guest’s talking points align with your organizations beliefs and product messages.
+Even Fidelity Investments, with a deep bench of financial experts, invites outside professionals to participate in their webinars.
+Make sure in advance that the guest’s talking points align with your organization’s beliefs and product messages.

 Offer it for free — usually.
 Prospects are more likely to provide their contact information if the webinar is free.
-In some cases, however, it’s appropriate to charge for it.
+If your goal is to generate leads or introduce a new product, then free is mandatory.
+In some cases, however, it’s appropriate to charge for a webinar if the content goes beyond your direct business interests and features independent content experts.
 “If your topic merits an in-depth workshop, don’t be afraid to create one, and actually charge for it,” advises Wendy Marx of Marx Communications.

 Limit registrations.
 Restricting registration, to 30 seats for instance, creates demand.
 The average webinar has about 28 attendees, although size varies.
 “You may end up limiting it to just 10 spots, or even 100,” Marx writes.
 “You can always extend other invitations to webinars on the same topic in the future, so you’re not excluding anyone.
 You just want to make your audience feel exclusive.”
 In setting limits, plan on some no-shows.

 Pursue all available promotional means.
-Marketing the webinar through all possible channels, including your website, blog, email newsletter, social channels, press releases and offline channels is the best strategy to attract attendees.
-Advertisements in online newsletters for your industry niche and in search engines can also produce webinar registrations, though advertising can substantially add to the promotional costs.
+Marketing the webinar through all possible channels, including your website, blog, email newsletter, social channels, press releases and offline channels, is the best strategy to attract attendees.
+Online advertising can also produce webinar registrations, though it can add substantially to promotional costs.
 Focusing on the benefit to the audience is critical.
-Sending a reminder to attendees before the event will help them to remember to log in.

 Optimize registration forms.
 Research shows that only 48% of those who open the registration page complete the registration, according to ON24.
 The usual problem: Registration forms are too long and design is unattractive or inconsistent.
 The solution is forms that request only basic information and contain consistent colors, imagery and language.